NileshArnaiya/nilesharnaiya.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Site is still under development and going migration changes - Generative AI.
+Site is still under writing.

 No ChatGPTs were harmed while writing my life so far.
 It's 9th Jan 2024.